 “The best of a brilliant bunch is an interviewer at the top of his game.
 He is insightful and a master craftsman producing entertaining and memorable pieces.”
 Press Awards 2016

-The winning portfolio of work for Event, the magazine of the Mail on Sunday, includes encounters with Anne Robinson (“I must be worth £50 million …”) Anthony Horowitz (“Idris Elba is too street to play Bond …”) and the late Brian Sewell (“My friends are stealing from me …”).
+The winning portfolio of interviews for Event, the magazine of the Mail on Sunday, includes encounters with Anne Robinson (“I must be worth £50 million …”) Anthony Horowitz (“Idris Elba is too street to play Bond …”) and the late Brian Sewell (“My friends are stealing from me …”).
 Read his A-Z of interviews here.

 Cole has also covered many of the major news stories of our time: from 9/11 to the London Olympics and the death of Nelson Mandela.
 He was executive editor of The Independent on Sunday and chief feature writer of The Sunday Telegraph, where he pioneered new forms of multi-media storytelling.
 Now working as a freelance, his features and analysis have appeared in The Financial Times, The Guardian and The Sunday Times, among others.